Towns were declared unconstitutional

 First Aid class for members of volunteer Fire Dept. at Greenhills, Ohio by John Vachon October 1939

-First Aid class for volunteers of Fire Dept. at Greenhills, Ohio by John Vachon October 1939
+Physical education class for school at Greenhills, Ohio by John Vachon October 1939

 Greenhills cost $11.5 Million